 Taking folic acid is particularly vital before and during pregnancy.
 It’s important for the proper organ development of a developing baby.

-Research also shows folic acid supplementation in early pregnancy may help prevent cleft lip and cleft palate.
-These birth defects occur if parts of the mouth and lip do not merge together properly during the first six to 10 weeks of pregnancy.
+These birth defects occur if parts of the mouth and lip do not merge together properly during the first 6 to 10 weeks of pregnancy.
 One or more surgeries are usually needed to correct the condition.

-All pregnant women should take at least 400 micrograms (mcg) of folic acid daily.
-Many pre-natal vitamins contain 600 mcg of folic acid.
+All pregnant women should take get at least 600 micrograms (mcg) of folic acid daily, according to The American College of Obstetricians and Gynecologists.
+Most prenatal vitamins contain this amount of folic acid.

 If you’ve already given birth to a child with a neural tube defect, you may need higher doses of folic acid in the months leading up to your next pregnancy and during the first few months of pregnancy.
 Your doctor can advise you on the right dose.